HeRAMS-WHO/herams-i18n/docs/index.rst

 	:alt: workspace owner (advanced)
 	:align: center

-..
-Warning: While *workspace owners* may delegate granting access permissions to another user, they remain responsible for their workspace and users having access to it.
+.. warning:: While *workspace owners* may delegate granting access permissions to another user, they remain responsible for their workspace and users having access to it.